Filter Options

 Is Botswana recommended for a family safari?

 “Botswana can be an excellent choice for a family safari when planned carefully.
 Taking your children on safari is endlessly rewarding.
 Children have a unique way of looking at the world, and a safari is bound to be inspiring and educational at the same time.
-Botswana offers a very pristine wilderness experience – the perfect environment for a family adventure.
+Botswana offers a pristine wilderness experience – the perfect environment for a family adventure.
 The rustic camps and campsites are ideal for immersing the family in nature, away from the hustle and bustle of life back home.
 This is the kind of experience that brings families closer together.”

 1